 Reflectors fitted to the front and the spokes will also help you be seen.

-You can get lights that are steady or flashing or a mixture (steady at the front and flashing at the back).
+You can get lights that are steady or flashing, or a mixture of steady at the front and flashing at the back.
 A steady light at the front is important when you're cycling through areas without good street lighting.

 - flash at a rate of one to four equal flashes per second

 - be at least four candelas in brightness